consected/restructure/README.md

 Contributions from the community are welcomed if they fit the overall approach of the project.
 Small requests for changes and new functionality may be considered, but please remember that this project is free software managed by volunteers.
 Although Harvard has donated the platform as open source software, the development of new features within Harvard are exclusively to support the *Football Players Health Study*.

 Developers should bear in mind that the platform has been developed over many years, built with features being added in very rapid, and sometimes time-pressured sprints.
 Code is not always as well structured or documented as we would like, and occasionally may include incomplete features.
 The aim of the contributors is to improve this with a minimum of breaking changes.
-See [#future development themes](Future development themes) for the themes we have in mind.
+See [Future development themes](#future development themes) for the themes we have in mind.

 ## Features

 **ReStructure** is an application that attempts to provide enterprise application capabilities in a modern, open platform, without vendor lock-in.
 The key features are hard to describe conceptually (so take a look at the demo), but this list attempts to highlight them:

-**Security**
+### Security

 Two-factor authentication, separate admin logins, password expirations, lockouts to prevent brute-force attacks, granular activity logging, protect and audit user accounts and actions.
 Static code analysis and security scanning of live systems check for possible vulnerabilities.

-**Usability**
+### Usability

 Provide a highly usable user interface that can be used without training, and provides consistent, usage patterns for data and process management.

+### CRM structured for research data

+The platform provides CRM functionality as a core feature.
+Tracking of interactions with participants ensures researchers can see the full context of previous communications, while ensuring compliance with research policies.

-**Process management, case management and activity logging**
+### Process management, case management and activity logging

 The ability to define processes that can enforce short term workflows (such as a screening process) and long term case management, such as all the activities related to a participant over the course of a study.

-**Define data structures and forms**
+### Define data structures and forms

 Data attributes can be easily specified, and form display rules define conditions on what must be displayed based on the entry of other attributes.

-**Granular rules and authorizations**
+### Granular rules and authorizations

 Any data related to a participant can be used to enforce other activities that can (or must) be performed, and allow or deny different user roles access to view, edit or create blocks of information and activities.
 This allows policies for data access to be enforced based on other actions having been completed, and locking down data once finalized.

-**Modular applications**
+### Modular applications

 Upload an application configuration into a development environment, refine it, download the definition then upload into the staging or production environment.

-**Relational database**
+### Relational database

 All data, including change history, is captured in a relational database that can be accessed and manipulated by standard database tools, analytics scripting languages (R, Python) and applications that have database connectivity built in (SAS, Stata, etc)

-**Structured, secured data**
+### Structured, secured data

-Rather than disparate instruments generating flat files of data (REDCap), the relational database structure allows natural organization of data, and the ability to segment and secure portions of the data at a user level (both inside the app and for direct database users)
+Rather than disparate systems generating flat files of data (for example REDCap), the relational database structure allows natural organization of data, and the ability to segment and secure portions of the data at a user level (both inside the app and for direct database users)

-**File management**
+### File management

 Regular desktop files and sequences of MRI images can be rapidly captured into the system, through the user interface or via programmatic APIs (allowing automated submission from other locations)

-**Dashboards and reports**
+### Dashboards and reports

 Configure searches and reports that are specific to individual roles.
 Graphical dashboards can also be defined, showing typical charts based on live data.

-**Customization**
+### Customization

 In some scenarios there are requirements that may not be possible with configuration.
 The open design of the platform allows for extensions to be developed, which may either feed back into the open-source project, or may be specific to the project they are developed for.

-**Use REDCap and other survey tools for what they do best**
+### REDCap integration

+Administrators are able to define projects to transfer data from, through the REDCap API.
+Routine data pulls may be scheduled to provide automated transfers of survey and data collection instrument data to the relational database.
+REDCap metadata pulled through the integration is used to automatically set up relational database tables and maintain a central data dictionary.

+### Integrate data from external sources

-The design provides a clear separation between external or static data captured by REDCap (surveys, questionnaires, data entry), and live data from internal operations that may change and be added routinely.
+The design provides a clear separation between external or static data captured by third-parties, and live data from internal operations that may change and be added routinely.
+Data transfers can be automated through customization, or directly by uploads through the web interface.

 ## Technology

 The **ReStructure** application is a complete *Ruby on Rails* 5 application with a single-page application Javascript front end, running against a *PostgreSQL* database.
 A full end-user UI follows the application configurations, a configurable API is available, and an admin UI provides access to all configuration options, with all settings saved in the database.

 The database design follows common Rails conventions, with an easily understandable relational database model.
 As new configurations are made, new database table migrations are generated automatically, allowing rapid development, and clean deployment to production.
 PostgreSQL is the only supported database.

 The default application server is *Passenger*, although *Puma* is used in development and may be selected for production.

 *Memcached* provides caching of performance and to relieve the load on the application server and database.
 Central or individual app-server caches may be used.

 Authentication is provided by [Devise](https://github.com/heartcombo/devise), with optional two-factor authentication [devise-two-factor](https://github.com/tinfoil/devise-two-factor).
 End-user and admin profiles are managed separately.
-API tokens are optionally available for user profiles, to allow integration or disparate systems, provided by (Simple Token Athentication)[https://github.com/philayres/simple_token_authentication.git].
+API tokens are optionally available for user profiles, to allow integration or disparate systems, provided by [Simple Token Athentication](https://github.com/philayres/simple_token_authentication.git).

 File management for document and image files is handled through a layer on top of NFS, allowing unlimited storage through elastic storage such as AWS EFS.
 Linux groups provide a course level of security, enabling direct filesystem access to files to be controlled.
 This functionality started as a separate gem, but it was easier to keep it more integrated with the overall project.
 It could be separated again if a developer had the desire to do so.

 Background tasks, especially around notifications and file processing, are coordinated through [delayed_job](https://github.com/collectiveidea/delayed_job).
 Jobs are stored in the Postgres database.

 AWS APIs are used to provide email and SMS notifications.

 For faster testing, [parallel_tests](https://github.com/grosser/parallel_tests) is used.

 ## Set up development environment